martinpihrt/OSPy-plugins/plugins/chmi/README.md

   A downloaded map from the Meteo Institute is displayed here.

 * Use a rain delay:
-  If the box is checked, a rain delay will be set if rain is detected.
-The location coordinates are obtained from the OSPy settings from the weather/location menu.
-For proper function, you need to enter your location in the settings (for example, Prague).
-Warning: you have to enable "Use Weather" and "Storm Glass API key".
-If you don't use a key, enter anything.
+  If checked, a rain delay is set when rain is detected at the location configured in OSPy.
+Enable weather and configure the location in OSPy first.
+The plug-in does not use a separate map or location setting.

 * Delay time:
   Delay time in hours.